embrio-tech/easy-rbac-plus/README.md

    - the operation `name`
    - a optional async `when`-function returning a `boolean` to check permission based on context `params`.
 For example `userId` or document `ownerId`.
    - a optional async `filter`-function which computes and returns a filter `object` based on context `params`.
+   - a optional async `project`-function which computes and returns a project `object` based on context `params`.

 ```typescript
 const roles: Roles = {